gabeluci/gabeluci.github.io/_posts/2019-06-05-skype-for-business-emojis.md

 ## Stopping the animations

-As discussed earlier, SfB will stop the animation after a little while.
+As discussed earlier, **SfB will stop the animation after a little while**.
 I like this feature since having a bunch of animations constantly moving on screen can get annoying.
-SfB loops the animation a specific number of times before stopping, but since I can't count the number of loops in a browser, I decided to just use a hard time limit.
+SfB loops the animation a specific number of times before stopping, but since I can't count the number of loops in a browser, I decided to just use a hard time limit of 30 seconds.

 But to complicate things, the apng-canvas library changes the `img` tag to a `canvas`.
 So I had to figure out how to follow that change.
-This is the code I came up with when replacing specific characters (like `:)`) with an emoji:
+This is the code I came up with when replacing specific characters (like `:p`) with an emoji, where `emojis` is my array of emoji objects (as defined at the end of this article):

-    _emojis.forEach(function(e) {
+    emojis.forEach(function(e) {
         if (APNGSupport) {
             text = text.replace(e.characters, "<img class='chat-emoji' alt='" + e.characters + "' aria-label='" + e.name.replace("\'", "&#39;") + " emoji' title='" + e.name.replace("\'", "&#39;") + "' src='" + chatSvcRoot + "/images/emoji/" + e.fileName + "_animated.png' onload='var _this = this; setTimeout(function() { _this.src = \"" + chatSvcRoot + "/images/emoji/" + e.fileName + ".png\"; }, 30000);' />");
         } else {